Thesnowmanndev/Learn-to-Program-Software/Learn Python/Basics/1_README_FIRST.txt

 2. type 'python filename.py' and hit enter.
 Example: python HelloWorld.py
 	- A cool feature is typing in 'python first three characters of file' and hit tab.
 Example python hel
 	- You should see it autocompleted to 'python .\HelloWorld.py' simply hit enter and it will run that file

+IMPORTANT: Throughout this directory / repository you will see my files start with a number.
+That is not good practice as it can cause your applications to run into issues when importing from files at times.
+The only reason I did this is because every numbered file is a stand alone file or "application" and will not be importing from other files.
+If I do choose to include files that will import others, such as making an application, I will have a different folder structure for it.
+For safety stick to naming your Python files following python naming conventions.
+Such as starting with an underscore, or starting with a word and seperating words with underscores.